-MCH is a free voluntary service and it is available to families of children from birth to school age.
+Maternal and Child Health (MCH) is a free voluntary service and it is available to families of children from birth to school age.
 MCH has support available relating to health and safety, parenting, development, and growth.
 We want to help you get the support and information you need to keep you and your child happy, safe and healthy from birth.

 We operate Monday to Friday and once a month on a Saturday from two of our centres.

-We can provide support with:
+Our Maternal and Child Health (MCH) service can provide support with:

 - regular visits to see a Maternal and Child Health Nurse

 - home and car safety for infants

 - referrals to local support services and other health agencies